APRAKU PSYCHIATRY

 Do you take insurance?

-No. Like many private psychiatry practices, we are not in-network with any insurance carriers and do not bill them directly.
-However, we do provide a "superbill" with which patients may claim out-of-network benefits.
-Certain insurance plans, such as PPO plans, will accept such documentation subject to policy terms.
-To check how much you would be reimbursed, contact your carrier and quote the following CPT code pairs: both 99204 & 90838 for the initial evaluation, and both 99214 & 90833 for follow-up appointments.
+First, we can provide a "superbill" on request.
+This document allows patients to claim from their insurer any out-of-network benefits to which they may be entitled.
+Typically, preferred provider organization (PPO) plans give such benefits.
+To check how much you could expect to be reimbursed, contact your carrier and quote the following CPT service code pairs: both 99204 & 90838 for the initial psychiatric evaluation, and both 99214 & 90833 for follow-up appointments.

 Do you offer free consultations?